Random walks in cones: Introduction, main results and discussion

 \subsection{Local limit theorems}

-In this paragraph we are going to determine the asymptotic behaviour of local probabilities for random walks conditioned to stay in a cone.
-As it is usual in studying local probabilities, one has to distinguish between lattice and non-lattice cases.
-We shall consider lattice walks only, and analogous results for non-lattice walks can be proved in the same way.
+In this paragraph, we are going to determine the asymptotic behavior of local probabilities for random walks conditioned to stay in a cone.
+As it is usual in studying local probabilities, one has to distinguish between lattice and nonlattice cases.
+We shall consider lattice walks only, and analogous results for nonlattice walks can be proved in the same way.
 The reason to choose the lattice case is an application of the local limit theorems we prove here to lattice path counting problems, which are very popular in combinatorics.
-Another interesting application of local limit theorems could be the study of the asymptotic behaviour of the Green function for random walks in a cone.
-This, combined with the Martin boundary theory, will allow to find all harmonic functions. \begin{itemize} \item {\it Lattice assumption:} $X$ takes values on a lattice $R$ which is a non-degenerate linear transformation of $\mathbb{Z}^d$.
+Another interesting application of local limit theorems could be the study of the asymptotic behavior of the Green function for random walks in a cone.
+This, combined with the Martin boundary theory, will allow to find all harmonic functions. \begin{itemize} \item\textit{Lattice assumption}: $X$ takes values on a lattice $R$ which is a nondegenerate linear transformation of $\mathbb{Z}^d$.
 Furthermore, we assume that the distribution of $X$ is strongly aperiodic, that is, for every $x\in R$, the smallest subgroup of $R$ which contains the set

 is $R$ itself. \end{itemize}